cocoon2wong/SocialCirclePlus/index.md

 ## Information

-This is the homepage of our paper "SocialCircle+: Learning the Angle-based Conditioned Social Interaction Representation for Pedestrian Trajectory Prediction".
+This is the homepage of our paper "SocialCircle+: Learning the Angle-based Conditioned Interaction Representation for Pedestrian Trajectory Prediction".

 SocialCircle+ is an extended journal-version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle), and this paper will be made public soon.
 <!-- The paper is available on arXiv. -->